libp2p/specs/http/README.md

 ## Using HTTP semantics over stream transports

 Application protocols using HTTP semantics can run over any libp2p stream transport.
 Clients open a new stream using `/http/1.1` as the protocol identifer.
 Clients encode their HTTP request as an HTTP/1.1 message and send it over the stream.
 Clients parse the response as an HTTP/1.1 message and then close the stream.
-Clients MUST NOT pipeline requests over a single stream.
+Clients SHOULD NOT pipeline requests over a single stream.
 Servers SHOULD set the [`Connection: close` header](https://datatracker.ietf.org/doc/html/rfc2616#section-14.10) to signal to clients that this is not a persistent connection.

 HTTP/1.1 is chosen as the minimum bar for interoperability, but other encodings of HTTP semantics are possible as well and may be specified in a future update.